 Speaking the truth to your partner might hurt their feelings.

 It is possible that you might hurt your partner's feelings.
 It is also possible that you both might feel a lot better once things are out in the open.
 There is something relieving about putting words to a difficult situation.
 Also, not speaking the truth to your partner can be another form of hurting them.
 Relationships create endless opportunities for personal growth, and learning how to be honest with yourself, and the people you care about, is an important part of growing up and really stepping into adulthood.

 A lot is possible when two people want to create something wonderful.

 A big reason why relationships are so challenging is the same reason that relationships are so wonderful.
 Relationships point to areas for personal growth, development, and change.
 Areas in your relationship where you feel stuck are begging for your attention.
 There is something there for you to learn, and it may end up being something unexpected.
 With my coaching, support, and diligence, you and your partner can use couples therapy to discover new opportunities to move forward as individuals and together.

-In your search for relationship coaching in Denver, Colorado, chemistry is everything.
-You can schedule a free video consultation to see how it feels to talk with me and to ask any questions you may have.
-If you have particular concerns about couples therapy, I encourage you to bring them up when we meet!
+In your search for couples counseling in Broomfield, CO, chemistry is everything.
+You can schedule a free online consultation to see how it feels to talk with me and to ask any questions you may have.
+If you have particular concerns about couples therapy in Broomfield, I encourage you to bring them up when we meet!
 Please familiarize yourself with my pricing and logistics before scheduling.